milestone-hafnia/trainer-classification/README.md

 ## Create and Launch Recipe with the CLI
 If you are often making changes to the recipe, it becomes annoying and error prone to zip and upload a recipe through the portal.

-Instead, we can with a single command, zip training script, libraries and the dockerfile into a recipe file and launch it on the platform.
+Instead, we can with a single CLI command 1) zip training script, libraries and the dockerfile into a recipe file and 2) launch it on the platform.

     # The command template:
     mdi experiment create [OPTIONS] NAME SOURCE_DIR EXEC_CMD DATASET_NAME ENV_NAME